cyrixmorten/GameOfLife/README.md

 # GameOfLife
-Conway's Game of Life written in TypeScript without using if/else
+Conway's Game of Life written in TypeScript *almost* without using if/else